Category Archives: Dark Comedy Films

 It’s completely over-the-top and misses any of the wonder and the spookiness that made the long-ago black and white show a daily adventure.

 I do not profess to have seen the entire series but I have watched much of the first season and understand the appeal.
-Fans will be disheartened with Burton’s botched attempts to recreate a great idea.
+Fans will be disheartened by Burton’s botched attempts to recreate a great idea.

 Depp, a frequent guest star in Burton’s film works, strikes out as the iconic character Barnabas Collins, the eighteenth-century vampire who awakens in the twentieth century though he’s not as bad as he was when he feebly stepped into the Willy Wonka character in 2005.